ricomariani/CG-SQL-author/docs/user_guide/03_expressions_fundamentals.md

-Then CQL assumes that the returned object should follow the normal rules above, retain/release will balance by the end of the procedure for locals and globals or `out` arguments could retain the object
+Then CQL assumes that the returned object should follow the normal rules above, retain/release will balance by the end of the procedure for locals and globals or `out` arguments could retain the object.

 #### Create Semantics